Flavia Pennetta thanks ex-lover Carlos Moya, who cheated on her

-Reigning US Open champion talks to mid-day about her current boyfriend Fabio Fognini and ex-lover Carlos Moya (right), who cheated on her, among other things
+Reigning US Open champion talks to mid-day about her current boyfriend Fabio Fognini and credits her ex-lover Carlos Moya, who cheated on her, her Grand Slam glory

 Most sportsmen, no matter how great, always tend to stretch their careers.
 Italian tennis ace Flavia Pennetta is an exception to that rule.
 At the age of 33, right after having won the US Open, her first Grand Slam, Pennetta shocked the world by announcing retirement.

 Mumbai Tennis Masters’ Flavia Pennetta at a city hotel yesterday.
 Pic/Shadab Khan